itsayushisaxena/Get_Old_Tweets-Python/README.md

 ## Description:

-**snscrape is a scraper for social networking services (SNS).
-Problem**: I was working on a project for which I needed the earlier tweets.
+**Problem**: I was working on a project for which I needed the earlier tweets.
 But, I noticed that Twitter official API does not allow its normal developers to retrieve tweets of older than a week.
 There are some pre-built tools for the same but mostly,they are paid ones.
 I searched for some alternative to get the tweets and I luckily found them but, after trying a lot to troubleshoot the errors, I realised that even the most popular ones are now outdated just after the latest update release of Twitter in September,2020 where it removed its '/i/search/timeline' endpoint.
 It made scraping the tweets from advanced search window just impossible.
 I observed that scholars, developers and researchers are facing lot of troubles due to this problem.
 So, I came up with a solution.

 **Solution**: To get the historical tweets, we would have to manage to use the free APIs effectively that are already available to us.
 I did some more research and finally ended up with a working solution.
 Here, I will be sharing it with you all so that all of you can get the benefits.